cych11/othello/README.md

 # othello
-A text-based simulation of the famous board game Othello, created in Python.
+A text-based simulation of the famous board game Othello, created in Java.